 Welcome to Day 6!
-Today, we’re diving into Layer Masks – a powerful tool for non-destructive editing in Photoshop.
+Today, we’re diving into Layer Masks in Photoshop – a powerful tool for non-destructive editing in Photoshop.
 Layer Masks allow you to hide or reveal parts of a layer without permanently altering the original image, giving you more flexibility and control.

 By the end of today’s lesson, you’ll understand how to create and apply Layer Masks and use them to refine your images.
 Plus, there’s a fun assignment to help you practice!

-1. Introduction to Non-Destructive Editing with Layer Masks
+1. Introduction to Layer Masks in Photoshop

 Layer Masks offer a way to edit your images without making permanent changes.
 They allow you to hide parts of a layer without deleting or erasing them, so you can always bring them back if needed.